1. Corporate information

 3.1.1 Interest income

-Interest income for all financial instruments which are measured at amortised cost are recorded using the effective interest rate (EIR).
-EIR is the rate that exactly discounts the estimated future cash payments or receipts over the expected life of the financial instrument or a shorter period, where appropriate, to the gross carrying amount of the financial asset.
+that exactly discounts the estimated future cash payments or receipts over the expected life of the financial instrument or a shorter period, where appropriate, to the gross carrying amount of the financial asset.
 The calculation takes into account all contractual terms of the financial instrument and includes any fees (such as processing fee) or incremental costs that are directly attributable and are an integral part of the EIR, but not future credit losses.

-is, therefore, regarded as 'Stage 3', the Company calculates interest income by applying the effective interest rate to the net amortized cost of the financial asset.
-If the financial assets cures and is no longer credit impaired, the Company reverts to calculating interest income on a gross basis.
+The Company recognises interest income by applying the EIR to the gross carrying amount of financial assets other than credit-impaired assets.
+When a financial asset becomes credit impaired and is, therefore, regarded as 'Stage 3', the Company recognises interest income by applying the effective interest rate to the carrying value of the financial asset.
+If the financial assets cures and is no longer credit impaired, the Company reverts to recognising interest income on a gross basis.

 3.1.2 Fair value gain